• Skip to primary navigation

 This steamed perilla leaf side dish (kkaennip jjim, 깻잎찜) is a summer favorite!
 While pickled kkaennip is a staple side dish all year around, this dish is enjoyed in the summer when fresh perilla leaves are plentiful.
 It’s one of those dishes that brings back memories of my childhood summertime meals that were made with lots of fresh vegetables.

-The fragrant perilla leaves are lightly seasoned with a simple mixture of seasonings.
+Growing up, my mother would lightly season fragrant perilla leaves with a simple mixture of seasonings.
+It was one of my favorite summer side dishes.
 Briefly steaming mellows the taste of this strong flavored vegetable while keeping the freshness of the leaves.
 If you find fresh perilla leaves a bit too strong, try this steamed version.

 DSC 1837 - Kkaennip Jjim (Steamed Perilla Leaves)